th3c0rt3x/CyberDefenders/c50-AfricanFalls3/Solutions.md

 ## 3	 What domain is the user looking up in packet 15174?

-Let Goto to packet 15174 by Ctrl+G where it will ask you for Packet number where you want to go
+Let Goto to packet 15174 by Ctrl+G where it will ask you for Packet number where you want to go or else you can use filter "frame.number == 15174"

 ![Go to Packet](Q3_0.PNG)